Press releases

 Many people may also associate tortoises with wisdom due to the story of the Tortoise and the Hare, one of Aesop’s fables, in which the slow-but-steady tortoise wins a race against the faster but unwise hare.
 While tortoises and other turtles do walk very slowly on land, sea turtles can swim up to 35 kilometres per hour (22 miles per hour) when frightened.
 Their typical cruising speed in the water is 1.4 to 9.3 kilometres per hour (0.9 to 5.8 miles per hour).

 IFAW works with partners on the ground to support the rescue and rehabilitation of turtles around the world, including sea turtles and tortoises.
-We also work to promote coexistence between people, domestic animals, and turtles.
+We also strive to promote coexistence between people, domestic animals, and turtles.

-The manta ray holds special significance to cultures of the Pacific islands.
-Native Hawaiians have regarded the manta ray highly due to its ability to dive beyond the realm of where humans can swim.
+The manta ray holds special significance to the cultures of the Pacific islands.
+Native Hawaiians have regarded the manta ray highly due to its ability to dive beyond the realm where humans can swim.

-Deer have long been associated with gentleness, new beginnings, and change.
-They make popular characters in fairy tales, and they have often been regarded as supernatural or mystical beings.
 In Greek mythology, they were associated with Artemis, the goddess of the hunt—according to legend, she once transformed a man into a stag.
 In many stories from various cultures, a human being turned into a deer as a curse is a common theme.

-During the war in Ukraine, IFAW supported the release of several rescued roe deer into a fenced off area of the Kasova Hora nature reserve.
+During the war in Ukraine, IFAW supported the release of several rescued roe deer into a fenced-off area of the Kasova Hora nature reserve.

 Like other large predators, tigers are renowned for their strength and have come to be associated with power and courage.
 In Korean culture, tigers are seen as symbols of superiority.
-In China, tigers have been called the king of the animals, and in many Chinese stories they serve as benevolent protectors.
+In China, tigers have been called the king of the animals, and in many Chinese stories, they serve as benevolent protectors.
 They’re among the 12 animals of the Chinese zodiac.

 The tiger also holds cultural significance in India, being associated with the deities Shiva and Durga in Hinduism.
 In Buddhism, tigers symbolise anger.
 The tiger population found in India is known as the Bengal tiger.

-The American bison has played a major role in the legends and oral traditions of many Indigenous Peoples.
+The American bison has played a major role in the legends and oral traditions of many Indigenous peoples.
 Linked to safety, power, and durability, many people relied on bison for thousands of years—they were hunted to produce food, clothing, shelter, and tools.
 Many Northern Plains peoples honoured bison in ceremonies and took great care of them.

-While bison once roamed across a wide range in the Great Plains, colonists slaughtered millions of them in the 18th and 19th centuries, leaving just a few hundred remaining.
-Today, their population has recovered to about 400,000.
 Bison are still integral in many cultural traditions and spiritual rituals.
-When spoken about in a cultural context, American bison are often referred to as ‘buffalo’, and they sometimes are given the proper name ‘Brother Buffalo’.
+When spoken about in a cultural context, American bison are often referred to as ‘buffalo’.

 Thanks to extensive folklore and fables, foxes have long been associated with mischief and trickery.
 The idea of the cunning, sly fox is so culturally ingrained that we even have a word in English, ‘outfox’, which means to beat someone in a battle of wits.

-The notion of the fox as a clever trickster is found the stories of Bulgaria, Russia, Scotland, Finland, China, Japan, Korea, Vietnam, the Dogon people of West Africa, and Indigenous Peoples in North America.
+The notion of the fox as a clever trickster is found in the stories of Bulgaria, Russia, Scotland, Finland, China, Japan, Korea, Vietnam, the Dogon people of West Africa, and Indigenous peoples in North America.
 Some differing depictions of foxes exist around the world, such as their association with fertility in Ancient Egypt and Celtic mythology.

 There are 12 species of ‘true foxes’ (the genus Vulpes) worldwide, native to North America, Europe, Africa, and Asia.
 The most widespread species is the red fox.
 Some red foxes are also found in Australia, but they were brought there by humans and are an invasive species.